MichaelRCruz/silicon-beach/essays/dear-china.md

 . . .

 The two ways of translation on the internet, that I paid attention to, is the one used by Wikipedia and the other way through the browser that translates any site you visit.
-In the spirit of transparency, I was initially skeptical of Wikipedia's strategy, but after some effort, their strategy seemed superior to the browser way, but also not.
-This is intentionally unhelpful because I still rest without conclusion.
-I think we still have not realized the best solution for this despite the current progress.
+In the spirit of transparency, I was initially skeptical of Wikipedia's strategy, but after some effort, their strategy seemed superior to the ways of the browser, but also different.
+This is intentionally unhelpful because I still rest without firm conclusion.
+I think we still have not realized the best solution for this despite the current progress and here is why.

 ...brb